neileverette/Synthetic-Users-for-the-Design-Process/article.md

 Design moves fastest when feedback is close to the work.
 The challenge isn’t capability or creativity.
 It’s the rhythm of modern product teams.
-Most feedback cycles are spaced too far apart.
-You prepare a concept, walk through it with the team, and hope for reactions that help shape it meaningfully.
-Large meetings limit critique.
-Time slots run out.
+You know the drill.
+You get a 15 min slot in either your design team meeting or your 3IAB product team meeting.
+You prepare your material, explain your idea, and you get either crickets, or feedback on details that aren't targeted at the actual product design.
+Large meetings limit critique feedback even more.
+Time slots run out, people run over their allotted time.
+You get the point.
 The dialogue often stays at the surface because the room is too big for deep engagement.